 8. Practice self-care strategies that work for you.

 Self-care is essential when managing depression.

-It can be anything from taking a relaxing bath to going for a walk in nature.
+It can be anything from taking a relaxing bath to walking in nature.

-What’s important is that you find strategies that work for you and stick to them!
+What’s important is finding strategies that work for you and sticking to them!